egvijayanand/dotnet-maui-templates/README.md

   - For both the `Page with ViewModel` templates, ensure only the real page name alone is provided as input like `Settings` as the `Page` and `ViewModel` will be suffixed to it like `SettingsPage` and `SettingsViewModel`.
 And Page will be generated in the `Views` folder and ViewModel will be generated in the `ViewModels` folder.
   - The ViewModels are generated with the base class titled `BaseViewModel` (implementation left to the user).
   - Recommended to add [CommunityToolkit.Mvvm](https://www.nuget.org/packages/CommunityToolkit.Mvvm), an officially supported NuGet package, to make it easy to work with MVVM design pattern.
-  - This MVVM - Made Easy [Part 1](https://egvijayanand.in/2022/04/22/mvvm-made-easy/) and [Part 2](https://egvijayanand.in/2022/05/09/mvvm-made-easy-with-microsoft-mvvm-toolkit-part-2/) articles can help you to get started with this brand-new NuGet package.
+  - This [MVVM - Made Easy](https://egvijayanand.in/category/mvvm/made-easy/) articles can help you to get started with this brand-new NuGet package.
 * Content View
 * Content View (C#)
 * Content View (Razor)